tschanzvera/Real-Time-Bus-Tracker/README.md

 You can view Tram stops in Bern here: https://tschanzvera.github.io/Real-Time-Bus-Tracker/index.html

+## How to run

+Load the url on your browser and click the run button.
+It should update every 5 seconds.

 ## Roadmap of future improvements

 I would like to be able to track just one of the buses that I choose